jfly/jpi/README.md

 I think the `hidp` kernel module is what exposes bt hid devices as virtual hid devices?
 Not sure how `uhid` fits into this...
-It *seems* like you should be able to issue an ioctl to get infor about the connections (see https://github.com/torvalds/linux/blob/master/net/bluetooth/hidp/core.c), but I can't find anyone online doing that, and I'm too scared/lazy to craft my own query.
+It *seems* like you should be able to issue an ioctl to get information about the connections (see https://github.com/torvalds/linux/blob/master/net/bluetooth/hidp/core.c), but I can't find anyone online doing that, and I'm too scared/lazy to craft my own query.